mixxxdj/manual/source/chapters/user_interface.rst

 Sample Deck Controls
 --------------------

-.. versionadded:: 1.11
-   Samplers can sync to decks.

 **Play/Pause button**
   Clicking the button starts and stops playback.
 Right-clicking on the button will seek the play position to the beginning of the sample.